 C1.3.1 You may use your professional judgement to decide whether or not to refer a patient and may choose to manage the patient within your capabilities, level of qualification and scope of practice.
 If you decide not to refer the patient then you must record:

-C1.4.1 A registered dispensing optician has the option of referring the patient to an optometrist or extended services qualified contact lens optician (ESCLO).
-In that event, it will then be the optometrist’s or ESCLO’s responsibility to refer or not, but it should be recorded that the referral has been made to the optometrist/ESCLO together with the details of the injury or disease from which the patient appears to be suffering and of any advice tendered to the patient.
-The registered dispensing optician must be fully cognisant of all ocular emergencies which would necessitate referral directly to a hospital.
+C1.4.1 A registered dispensing optician may refer a patient to an optometrist or an extended services qualified contact lens optician (ESCLO).
+Once the referral is made, the responsibility for deciding whether further referral is required rests with the optometrist or ESCLO.
+The dispensing optician should document that the referral has taken place, including details of the suspected injury or disease and any advice given to the patient.
+They must also be fully aware of ocular emergencies that require immediate referral directly to a hospital.

 C1.6.1 In a situation where the patient does not wish to be referred, against your advice, then you should: